If cancer comes back after treatment

 Why does cancer come back?

-There are several reasons why cancer can come back, but it’s never because of anything you’ve done.
+There are several reasons why this happens, but it’s never because of anything you’ve done.

 Sometimes cancer treatment doesn’t get rid of all of the cancer cells, and the ones that were left behind form a new tumour, either in the same place as your original cancer or somewhere nearby.